Royal United Hospitals Bath NHS Foundation Trust

-The Royal United Hospitals Bath NHS Foundation Trust runs the Royal United Hospital (RUH), a major acute-care hospital in Bath, England.
-The trust also runs the Royal National Hospital for Rheumatic Diseases (since 2015) and Sulis Hospital at Peasedown St John (since 2021).
+The Royal United Hospitals Bath NHS Foundation Trust is an acute NHS foundation trust which operates the Royal United Hospital (RUH) and Royal National Hospital for Rheumatic Diseases at its Combe Park site in Bath, England as well as the part-private Sulis Hospital at nearby Peasedown St John.

+The trust is the provider of emergency and inpatient acute care for most of the Bath and North East Somerset district, through the Royal United Hospital.
+The two hospitals also treat patients from West Wiltshire, as part of the region's integrated care system.

 History

-In 2011, the RUH applied to become authorised as an NHS foundation trust from late Spring 2012, however this was postponed after issues were raised by the Care Quality Commission about aspects of patient care.
+The Royal United Hospital Bath NHS Trust was established on 1 November 1991 taking over the management of Royal United Hospital from Bath Area Health Authority.
+In 2011, the Trust applied to become authorised as an NHS foundation trust from late Spring 2012, but this was postponed after issues were raised by the Care Quality Commission about aspects of patient care.
 The process was restarted in 2014.
-It was authorised as a Foundation Trust in October 2014.
+It was authorised as a Foundation Trust in October 2014 commencing on 1 November 2014.